 How many homeowners are uninsured in the U.S.?

-By contrast, just 8.5% of homeowners with a mortgage lack meaningful coverage.
 Lenders typically require borrowers with home loans to carry adequate levels of homeowners insurance.

 “In most cases, those who have a financial interest in your home — such as a mortgage or home equity loan holder — will require that it be insured,” Worters says.

-What areas have the most uninsured homes?
+What parts of the U.S. have the most uninsured homes?

 Why are people dropping homeowners insurance?